-The submerged forests of Lake Akiogi can only be seen from May to June!
-A mysterious sight with trees floating in the lake [Akita Prefecture]
+The submerged forest of Lake Akiogi can only be seen from May to June!
+A mysterious sight of trees floating on the lake [Akita Prefecture]

 there is a dam lake called Lake Shusenko , where you can see a mysterious sight for a limited time we will introduce the "Submerged Forest of Lake Shusenko."